ARGOeu/argo-monitoring/website/docs/monitoring_library/introduction.md

 where the `date` parameter works the same as in the previous example, and the `endpoint` parameter defines the endpoint of interest.
 Optionally, the parameters `status` and `metric` may be added, in order to filter by specific criticality or metric.
 If a metric has been specified, an optional `timestamp` parameter may be added as well, in order to pinpoint the returned details to a specific event.

+#### Python code rundown

-The following snippet from the example:
+The following Python code snippet from the example:

 - initializes a connection to the API, using a tenant API key (`mon = ArgoMonitoringService…`)
 - calls `mon.period` to define a reporting period which will apply to subsequent calls
 - calls `mon.metric_results` to fetch metric results for a specific endpoint and optionally sets the metric and timestamp parameters for filtering